Winter Sowing: The Easiest Way to Start Seeds in Cold Weather

 Need a different planting schedule?
 Find winter sowing dates for your growing zone here.

-Initially, yes—you should water the soil when planting.
+Yes, I water the soil when I plant.
 After that, rain and snow should keep them moist.
 If there’s a dry spell, check and add water as needed.

 Winter sowing works best in cold climates with freezing temperatures and natural snowmelt.
 If you live in a milder zone, you’ll need to adjust planting times and moisture levels accordingly.